Skip to Content

 There are plenty of awesome and fun things to do at Kensington Market in Toronto.

-Kensington Market is one of the city’s most eccentric neighbourhoods, and it has everything from cool vintage shops to unique international grocers!
+Kensington Market is one of the city’s most eccentric neighbourhoods, and it has everything from eclectic vintage shops to cool coffee shops!

 Many different cultures and ethnic groups have lived in and around Kensington Market over the decades, which is why it’s become such a diverse Toronto neighbourhood today.